house-of-abbey/GarminHomeAssistant/README.md

 7. We are unable to support HTTP natively (without the workaround specified earlier).
 This is a limitation placed upon us by the Connect IQ API which for security reasons refuses to work with HTTP requests.
 There is nothing developers can do about this limitation.
 See the [Trouble Shooting](TroubleShooting.md#do-it-yourself-setup) guide for an example setup.
 We would appreciate it if users did not leave poor reviews for the lack of this feature which is beyond our control to fix.

 8. There is a [bug in Garmin Express so that when you use that software to amend the application's settings](https://github.com/house-of-abbey/GarminHomeAssistant/issues/194), the page appears in a random language not of your choice.
-I would like to thank user [heviiguy](https://github.com/heviiguy) for his work researching the issue, leading to these references that indicate the authors of Garmin Home Assistant cannot resolve this issue as its a bug in Garmin Express that Garmin are refusing to believe exists!
+I would like to thank user [heviiguy](https://github.com/heviiguy) for his work researching the issue, leading to these references that indicate the authors of Garmin HomeAssistant cannot resolve this issue as its a bug in Garmin Express that Garmin are refusing to believe exists!
 See these pages for details:
    - [Garmin Express - Wrong Language](https://forums.garmin.com/developer/connect-iq/i/bug-reports/garmin-express---wrong-language)
    - [Incorrect language displayed for custom data fields](https://forums.garmin.com/developer/connect-iq/f/discussion/388137/incorrect-language-displayed-for-custom-data-fields)